Saskatchewan Knights of Columbus Charitable Foundation Endowment Funds

 Forming this Endowment allows them to remain informed where the funds accumulated go and as well allows them input where their share of the profits are allocated.

-They have a special interest in seminary funding as they have two grandsons entering their first and second year as seminarians.
+They have a special interest in seminary funding as they have two grandsons entering their 4th and 5th year as seminarians.

 Joseph M Glasser Family Endowment.